Skip to content

 Once a VM is created and resourced, day-to-day management and advanced capabilities become essential for reliability, automation, and scale.
 This section explores the operational tools and features that make virtualization practical in real environments: taking and managing snapshots, automating VM lifecycles, measuring and tuning performance, enforcing security and isolation, and enabling live migration or high availability.
 Mastery of these features lets you move beyond basic VM setup to robust, repeatable, and secure infrastructure operations.

-Snapshots capture a point-in-time state: the base disk becomes read-only and new writes go into a delta file; optionally memory and device state are stored so you can resume a paused execution.
+Snapshots capture a point-in-time state: in many implementations, the original disk state is preserved and new writes go into a delta file; optionally memory and device state are stored so you can resume a paused execution.
 They are excellent for short-lived safety nets during upgrades, schema migrations, or risky configuration edits.
-Long chains degrade performance because reads must traverse layers; consolidate once a change proves stable.
+Long chains degrade performance because reads may have to traverse multiple layers; consolidate once a change proves stable.
 Clones create an independent copy of a VM (linked clones share base blocks; full clones duplicate).
 Use snapshots for rollback windows; use image backups and configuration management for long-term recoverability.

 Manually clicking through wizards does not scale.
 Templates (golden images) and cloud-init (or ignition on Fedora CoreOS) let you parameterize hostnames, users, SSH keys, and packages at first boot.
 API tooling (e.g. virsh, govc for vSphere, Proxmox API, Terraform providers) enables scripted provisioning and teardown.
-Combine Infrastructure as Code (IaC) (Terraform) with configuration management (Ansible) to converge VM state repeatably.
+For developer workflows, Vagrant provides a lightweight abstraction over hypervisors (VirtualBox, VMware, libvirt): a single Vagrantfile describes the base box, network, shared folders, and provisioning steps, so any team member can reproduce the same environment with vagrant up.
+Combine Infrastructure as Code (IaC) (Terraform) with configuration management (Ansible) to converge VM state repeatably at scale.
 Version control the template build steps (Packer) so you can rebuild on security patch day rather than nurse snowflake images.

 Infrastructure as Code and Configuration Management will be covered in later lectures.

 VMs isolate kernel faults and many user-space compromises, but side-channel attacks (e.g. speculative execution vulnerabilities) can pierce isolation if unpatched.
-Harden hosts: minimal install, timely microcode and hypervisor updates, restricted management interfaces (firewall + MFA), signed images, and principle of least privilege for orchestration credentials.
+Harden hosts: minimal install, timely microcode and hypervisor updates, restricted management interfaces (firewall + MFA, multi-factor authentication), signed images, and principle of least privilege for orchestration credentials.
 Leverage virtualization for defense in depth: separate roles (database vs web) into distinct VMs to limit lateral movement.
-Use virtual TPM and secure boot features where supported to attest guest integrity.
-Encrypt disk images at rest (e.g. LUKS inside guest or at storage layer) when threat models include physical access or multi-tenant storage.
+Use virtual TPM (Trusted Platform Module, a TPM device presented virtually to the guest and typically protected by VM encryption or host-managed keys) and secure boot features where supported to attest guest integrity.
+Encrypt disk images at rest (e.g. LUKS, Linux Unified Key Setup, the standard Linux full-disk encryption layer, inside guest or at storage layer) when threat models include physical access or multi-tenant storage.

 Live migration copies a running VM’s memory to a target host while it continues executing; iterative pre-copy phases reduce the final pause to milliseconds-seconds.
 This enables non-disruptive hardware maintenance, load balancing, and evacuation prior to predicted failures.
 High availability (HA) layers monitor hosts; if one dies they restart (not migrate) affected VMs elsewhere using shared storage.
-Design constraints: shared or replicated storage accessible from both hosts, compatible CPU families (or CPU masking), and sufficient destination capacity.
+Common design constraints include shared or replicated storage accessible from both hosts, compatible CPU families (or CPU masking), and sufficient destination capacity, though some platforms also support shared-nothing migration approaches.
 Measure acceptable downtime budgets to decide between pure restart vs seamless migration.
+CPU feature masking (advertising a common CPU feature baseline across hosts) is often required when migrating between CPUs of different generations; mismatched feature sets can cause migration failures.

 A process virtual machine (also called a language runtime or application VM) is conceptually different from the system hypervisors discussed above.
 It is a software layer that runs a single application written in an intermediate language, making that application portable across host operating systems.
 The Java Virtual Machine (JVM) is the canonical example: Java source compiles to JVM bytecode, and the JVM executable itself is ported to run on countless operating systems, enabling Java programs to run unchanged wherever the JVM does.
-Python, Ruby, and the .NET CLR follow the same principle.
+The .NET CLR is a similar runtime model.
 Process VMs are not used for isolation of full operating systems, so they do not appear in typical sysadmin workflows, but understanding the distinction prevents confusion when documentation uses “VM” in a Java or containerization context.

 Proxmox VE is a complete, open-source server management platform for enterprise virtualization.
 It is a bare-metal (Type 1) hypervisor based on Debian, integrates the KVM hypervisor and Linux Containers (LXC), and adds software-defined storage (including ZFS) and networking on a single platform.
 An integrated web-based UI manages VMs and containers, and the platform includes high-availability clustering and disaster recovery tools.
 Given the licensing changes around VMware ESXi, Proxmox VE has become a widely recommended open alternative.